schaumju/Monopoly/README.md

             Board - Contains the constructor method for the Board object containing all the different property spaces (utilities, tax, properties, railraods, etc.)
             Character - Contains the constructor method for the Character object containing all the attributes of a player (numHouses, balance, position, name, etc.)
-            Dice - Contains the constructor method for the Dice containing the ability to roll the dice and get the rolls Game - Contains the constructor method for the Game object containing a list of players (Character objects), the Board object, and current player.
+            Dice - Contains the constructor method for the Dice containing the ability to roll the dice and get the rolls Game - Contains the constructor method for the Game object containing a list of players (Character objects), the Board object, and current playerMVC:

-        MVC:
             Controller:
                 BoardController - Class that creates board popups and buttons BuyPropertyController - Class that handles buying a property and updating the board